sourcey/symple-client/demo/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## TODO

-1. Store last 50 messages via json - store via server using a group cache options or flat file?.
-2  Gruntfile for compressing scripts.
-3. Sync with twitter API to get user info and profile photo for handles.

 ## Contact

-For more information please check out the Symple homepage: http://sourcey.com/symple/ If you have a bug or an issue then please use our new Github issue tracker: https://github.com/sourcey/symple-client/issues
+For more information please check out the Symple homepage: http://sourcey.com/symple/ If you have a bug or an issue then please use the Github issue tracker: https://github.com/sourcey/symple-client/issues